 Turning the Findings into a Business Improvement Strategy

 Operational Technology is off to a good start as far as asset management practices are concerned.
-The findings were catalogued as evidence, and we produced an asset management maturity assessment report that explained the organisation’s current status, and the rationale and basis for improvement.
+The findings were catalogued as evidence, and we produced an asset management maturity assessment report that explained the organization’s current status, and the rationale and basis for improvement.
 Importantly, our experienced consultants were able to bring in real-world examples so Highways England Management could place their situation and status into context, explaining the benefits business changes will bring.
-The report included commentary on every aspect of the organisation’s capability as well as a comprehensive range of quick-win, short, medium and long-term improvements.
+The report included commentary on every aspect of the organization’s capability as well as a comprehensive range of quick-win, short, medium and long-term improvements.